Are you interested in a career in rotorcraft? Here are eight helicopter pilot requirements to know before you begin your journey.

 - Fly a minimum of 40 hours.
 This must include:

-- 20 hours of flight training with an instructor
+- 20 hours of flight time with a flight instructor

 - 3 hours of night flying